hotrodorm/hotrod/hotrod-project/docs/docs-4/torcs/README.md

 ### Registering Another Built-In Observer

 The application can also register other built-in observers.
-For example, to register the `LatestQueriesRanking` the application can do:
+For example, to use the `LatestQueriesRanking` to record the last 50 queries ran, the application can do:

 ```java
   LatestQueriesRanking lqrObserver = new LatestQueriesRanking(50);
   this.torcs.register(lqrObserver);
 ```

 Observers are active by default when instantiated.
-To activate/deactivate them the application can do so in the same way as above:
+To activate/deactivate then the application can do so in the same way as above:

 ```java
   lqrObserver.deactivate();